NBA 2K21 on PS5 and Xbox Series X will feature a next-gen exclusive WNBA game mode

 The post goes on to detail everything you'll be able to do in terms of customisation.
 Creating your own league means you'll be able to manage the rules, finances, CBA, draft, and everything in between, along with the choice to pick from 2K presets or download settings shared from the community.

 A Playoff mode means players are also able to skip the season and get straight into the playoffs, and you can get stuck in with friends in the Online Leagues.
-There's also The W Online, which features 3v3 MyPlayer competition set on a new court exclusive to the game mode, and players will be able to sit in both the GM and commissioner's chair in MyWNBA to "drive the growth of all 12 WNBA teams and the entire league".
+You can also go head-to-head in The W Online, a 3v3 MyPlayer competition set on a new court exclusive to the game mode.
+Players will be able to sit in both the GM and commissioner's chair in MyWNBA to "drive the growth of all 12 WNBA teams and the entire league".

 "We're really proud to continue our great partnership with the WNBA and introduce players to The W," Steenhouse says in the official press release.
 "Being able to recognise yourself both on and off the court is incredibly important to us.
 The W helps us elevate women's basketball and highlights the star power of the WNBA."